-Upon admission to the program, students must complete a specified background check.
 Admission to the program is contingent upon a satisfactory background check and a negative urine drug screen.
 The following responsibilities are to be completed by the beginning of the clinical component of the nursing courses:

-- Physical examination report annually including documentation of immunizations. - Required immunizations: Tdap in last 2 years.
-2 MMR's, 2 Varicella or doc of disease, TB screening, and the influenza vaccine. - 2.
+- Physical examination report annually including documentation of immunizations.
+Required immunizations: Tdap in last 2 years.
+2 MMR's, 2 Varicella or doc of disease, TB screening, and the influenza - 2.
 Highly recommended: Hepatitis B immunization. - Health care provider CPR verification.
 CPR course must include adult, child and two-person instruction.
 The American Heart Association BLS Health Care Provider or American Red Cross Basic Life Support for the Professional Rescuer are the two most commonly accepted courses. - 4.
-Liability insurance purchased through the Butler Business Office is included in student fees. - 5.
-If interested in graduating from Butler with honors, at least 30 hours of classes not counting the "Credit by Advanced Placement Examination" hours must be taken at Butler. - Complete a degree check in the Registrar's Office to ensure you will meet the graduation requirements.
+Liability insurance purchased through the Butler Business Office is included in student fees.